-- Insulin - a hormone made by the beta cells in the pancreas.
+- Insulin - a hormone made by the pancreas.
 It regulates the level of sugar glucose in the blood.
 Cells cannot utilize glucose without insulin.

-- Testosterone - causes the development of male sex characteristics, such as a deep voice and facial hair.
+- Testosterone - causes the development of male sex characteristics, such as a deeper voice and facial hair.
 It also strengthens muscles and bone.

-Catabolic chemical reactions in the living cell break down polymers (long chains of molecules) into their monomers (single units).
+Catabolic reactions in the cells break down polymers (long chains of molecules) into their monomers (single units).
 For example:

-- Nucleic acids are broken down into nucleotides - nucleic acids, such as those that make up DNA, are broken down to purines, pyrimidines, and pentose sugars, which are involved in our body's energy supply
+- Nucleic acids are broken down into nucleotides - nucleic acids, such as those that make up DNA, are broken down to purines, pyrimidines, and pentose sugars.
+These are involved in the body's energy supply.

-- Proteins are broken down into amino acids - sometimes, protein is broken down into amino acids to make glucose, which appears in the blood
+- Proteins are broken down into amino acids - in some circumstances, protein is broken down into amino acids to make glucose.

-When we eat, our body breaks down the organic nutrients - this breaking down process releases energy, which is stored in molecules of adenosine triphosphate (ATP) in the body.
+When we eat, our body breaks down nutrients - this releases energy, which is stored in molecules of adenosine triphosphate (ATP) in the body.
 ATP is considered to be "the energy currency of life."